 Indonesia Travel Health Advice

-Outbreaks of bird flu have also occurred and many people have died from the disease; Indonesia has the world's highest death toll from the virus.
-Travellers are not generally at risk but are advised to avoid close contact with caged, domestic and wild birds, and ensure that all eggs or poultry dishes are thoroughly cooked as a precaution.
-Outbreaks of Anthrax and leprosy occur.
 Travellers' diarrhoea is a major risk; visitors should only drink sealed bottled water and avoid dairy products, uncooked meat, salads and unpeeled fruit.
 Poor sanitation and eating contaminated food can increase the risk of cholera, typhoid and other diseases.
 The standard of local medical care is poor and very expensive.
-It is essential that you take out full medical and travel insurance covering all eventualities.
-A yellow fever certificate is required from those travelling from infected areas.
+It is essential to take out comprehensive medical and travel insurance.

 View information on diseases: